AbdelbassetKABOU/twitter_PassSanitaire_SA/README.md

 This is a Docker pipeline with ETL job (extract, transform, load) managed through Airflow.

-We are concerned by the sentiment analysis of tweets with hashtag related to the _pass_sanitaire_, a European Union digital *Covid* certificate introduced in France in June 2021, during the *Covid-19* pandemic [[1]](https://fr.wikipedia.org/wiki/Passe_sanitaire_fran%C3%A7ais).
+The goal is to perform sentiment analysis on tweets with some hashtags related to the _pass_sanitaire_.
+This is an European Union digital *Covid* certificate introduced in France in June 2021 during the *Covid-19* pandemic [[1]](https://fr.wikipedia.org/wiki/Passe_sanitaire_fran%C3%A7ais).

 The project was behind a huge company on twitter against the law.
-In this repo, we are concerned by the Sentiment Analysis of tweets related to this context.
+In this repo, we are concerned by the Sentiment Analysis of tweets on this context.

 In particular, we are concerned by the followings hashtags :

 - *#passsanitaire,*
 - *#passeportsanitaire,*